-All those rows of military history tell stories of innumerable trauma.
+All of those rows of military history in bookstores and libraries tell stories of innumerable trauma.
 The collective trauma of oppressed and colonized peoples, enslaved people, war torn people, displaced people, persecuted people, ostracized people, is absolutely staggering in scope.
 A CONSERVATIVE estimate of World War II is 40 million casualties.
 That’s the equivalent of blowing up every last person living in California today in the course of 4 years.
 That leaves a legacy.

 Wikipedia’s “Casualties of War” page lists well over 325,000,000 people perishing in and because of (large scale) wars in the last 5000-10,000 years.
 All of those people had families, most of whom grieved their lost family members.
 If you’ve ever lost a loved one -even from natural causes- and you remember the intensity of your grief and you then multiply that by 325 million times, then the impact of those numbers becomes truly infathomable.

 These paragraphs don’t even begin to account for all the non lethal violence (both purposeful and accidental) that has traumatized millions of people in just the last 5000-10,000 years.
 The weight of that trauma is something we are not aware of, but its influence has been profound on our species.

 Some of the trauma we’ve inflicted on each other is in some ways even worse in that it was done while we were trying to help each other.
 As we’ve made attempts to heal from disease, sicknesses and the hardships of our environments, we’ve produced countless innovations.
 And almost inevitably, some of those innovations compound and reproduce traumas, either through greed or ignorance, usually some combination of both.
 The book explores the many implications of this in more detail.